Jingwen-He/mplus-data-sets-and-templates/README.md

 No. It has no language server, no intellisense, and it has limited error output even for the most basic syntactic errors.

+And don't even get me started on it's terrible output formatting.
+Archaic in not a good way.

 ## Can you make it better?

 I'm working on a language server, but in the mean time if you're using Visual Studio Code you can do two things: